 And if she’s feeling unwell in her body, there’s a recovery routine she swears by.

 “Rest, rest and more rest.
 I believe the body knows how to heal itself by itself, whenever I'm feeling under the weather, there is almost an enjoyable surrender, as I know my only obligation is to relax my mind and body.
 I become very soft and kind to myself, cook comforting healthy food and jump into bed.

 “If I'm working and don't have that privilege, I meditate more than usual and will stop my daily dose of physical activity being extra particular about what I am ingesting.
 Alongside this, I’ll be taking my Swisse Ultiboost Vitamin C + Manuka Honey to support healthy immune function and Swisse Women’s Ultivite to help relieve tiredness and fatigue.”

 But for Hart, who is studying an integrative nutrition program with the goal of becoming a health coach, staying well in winter is really about prevention – both inside and out.

 “My skin tends to run dry, which is why I love the deliciously hydrating Swisse oils and creams, the more moisture the better.
-I’ll use the Swisse Manuka Honey Detoxifying Facial Mask, Swisse Argan Oil, Swisse Multivitamin Repair Body Oil, and Swisse Argan Anti-Aging Eye Cream.”
+I’ll use the Swisse Manuka Honey Detoxifying Facial Mask, Swisse Argan Youthful Facial Oil, Swisse Multivitamin Repair Body Oil, and Swisse Argan Revitalising Eye Cream.”

 What’s typical for her each day, week and month in winter?